-In 2021, the nominations and corporate governance committee reviewed and recommended a change to the compensation paid to the nonemployee directors.
-Effective July 1, 2021, the grant of restricted stock units was increased from 3,000 to 3,300, with the annual retainer for board membership remaining at \$110,000 per year.
+In 2021, the nominations and corporate governance committee reviewed and recommended a change to the annual grant of restricted stock units, increasing the grant from 3,000 to 3,300, with the annual retainer for board membership remaining at \$110,000 per year.
 The board subsequently approved this recommendation.
+During 2022, the committee recommended and the board approved no changes to nonemployee director compensation.

-The following table summarizes the compensation terms for the nonemployee directors in 2021:
+The following table summarizes the compensation terms for the nonemployee directors in 2022:

 Director compensation

-Annual retainer terms: (a) From July 1, 2020 to June 30, 2021 Effective July 1, 2021
+Annual retainer terms: (a)

 Cash retainer:

-Board membership \$110,000 annually \$110,000 annually
+Board membership \$110,000 annually

-Committee chair None None
+Committee chair None

 Equity based compensation:

-Restricted stock units 3,000 units (which vest on the 5 th and 10 th anniversary of date of grant) 3,300 units (which vest on the 5 th and 10 th anniversary of date of grant)
+Restricted stock units 3,300 units (50% vests on each of the 5 th and 10 th anniversary dates of the grant)

 (a) The nonemployee directors may elect to take all or a portion of the cash retainer in the form of deferred share units.
 Nonemployee directors who are appointed to the board during any given year receive the full restricted stock unit grant and a prorated cash retainer based on the date of appointment.

 In addition to compensation for board membership, the board determines the compensation for special committee membership when the committee is established.
-For the special committee established on September 30, 2021, the board approved a 2021 cash retainer of \$15,000 for the chair and \$10,000 for members.
+For the special committee established in September, 2021, the board approved a 2022 cash retainer of \$15,000 for the chair and \$10,000 for members.
+There was no cash retainer in connection with the special committee established in September, 2022.